ViciousBadger/larion-world-generation/README.md

 Do you also like sailing the high seas?
 Exploring far-off islands?
 Huge inland valleys?
 Massive deserts?
 Long, winding river tunnels?
 Floating mushroom islands!?!

-Then this Fabric mod was practically made for you!
+Then this mod/datapack was practically made for you!

 Larion is a major revamp of the overworld generation in Minecraft that aims to be a blend of **Epic fantasy** (think World of Warcraft, Lord of the Rings,